THINGS TO KNOW AND DO

 OUTDOOR ACTIVITIES AT THE FARM

-Our gas-powered golf cart is available for rent on a half-day or full-day basis, by reservation or first come-first served.
+Our two gas-powered golf carts are available for rent on a half-day or full-day basis, by reservation or first come-first served.
 The rate is $25/half day; $40/full day ($30 and $60 for the larger one).
-Morning is until 1:00; afternoon is 1:00 to dusk).
-You can reserve the golf cart by calling or emailing the farm, or by checking with Tina.
+Morning is until 1:00; afternoon is 1:00 to dusk.
+You can reserve a golf cart by calling or emailing the farm, or by checking with Tina.
 The maintenance staff or Tina can give you a brief tutorial if you are not familiar with gas golf carts.
 The cart stays in the Equipment Building (the metal building where the Pavilion is located).
-The cart makes it much easier to explore the farm and woods.
+The carts make it much easier to explore the farm.
 The charges for using the cart can be added to your bill.
 Due to several bad experiences, we now require that golf cart drivers be 21 or older.

 Wolftrap Drive, our farm road, stretches from the railroad tracks you crossed when you entered the farm off of Highway 15 to our back gate on Cox Mill Road (Virginia Route 639).
 It is almost a mile long, so if you hike to each end from the houses, you have gone close to two miles.

-If you hike down to the railroad tracks, you cross Mountain Run creek and pass by a hay shed and our front pond.
+If you hike down to the railroad tracks, you cross Mountain Run creek and its Swimming Hole and pass by a hay shed and our front pond.
 The walk back gets a bit steep.
 Also you can walk along the side of the creek.
 As you head back from the railroad tracks, make a left turn when you reach the creek, and you have a nice grassy area to walk beside the creek.

 The woods at the farm are laced with nice trails, with no real hazards or bad terrain.
 They are old logging roads mostly.
 You can get lost, but if you stay on the trails they will either dead-end and you can reverse, or they will bring you back to civilization, usually Cox Mill Road or the farm.
 We had some logging done in 2016, and the cut over area is pretty easy to stumble upon if you get lost.
 If you are somehow disoriented, when you find the cut over area, you can follow the skid trails to Cox Mill Road and back to the farm.
 There is also a gravel road through the woods that takes you to Cox Mill Road, so if you are truly lost, find the cut over area or the gravel road and hike out to Cox Mill and back to our back gate.
 No one has stayed lost very long.
-You might walk up on some deer or turkey, and there are copperheads, as in all eastern woodlands, but they are not common.
-We have seen one in 12 years.
+You might walk up on some deer or turkey.

 The fishing in the two large ponds is awesome.
 They are each full of bass and bream.
 Feel free to cook what you catch if you want, as they need to be thinned out so they can keep growing.
 The fishing gear is on the back porch of the Pond House and in the Play Barn (the small red barn down toward the Pond House).
 By the time you read this, we may have changed our policy and require that fishing gear be checked out.
 We have a lot of trouble with it getting tangled, lost or broken.
 If you want to find your own worms, just go in the woods and turn over a dead log or two.
 You can also buy night crawlers in Gordonsville at the Valero gas station at the traffic circle.